-Covered Services include outpatient and inpatient pre-natal and post-partum care for the following (less any applicable Copayments, Deductible Amounts, or Coinsurance Percentage):
+- Maternity care covered services include: outpatient and inpatient pre-natal and postpartum care for the following (less any applicable copayments, deductible amounts, or coinsurance percentage):

 - exams, and screenings,

 - prenatal diagnosis of genetic disorder,

 - laboratory and radiology diagnostic testing,

 - infertility diagnosis,

 - in utero treatment for the fetus,

 - health education,

 - nutritional counseling,

 - risk assessment,

 - childbirth classes,

-- vaginal or cesarean childbirth delivery in a Hospital or birthing center, including facility fees,
+- vaginal or cesarean childbirth delivery in a hospital or birthing center, including facility fees,

-- Complications of Pregnancy,
+- complications of pregnancy,

-- termination of Pregnancy,
+- involuntary termination of pregnancy,

-- services of an advanced registered nurse practitioner specialist in midwifery, or
+- services of an advanced registered nurse practitioner specialist in midwifery

-- other Medically Necessary services
+- or other medically necessary services

-Maternity coverage of a home birth by a midwife or nurse midwife is limited to low risk Pregnancy.
+Maternity coverage of a home birth by a midwife or nurse midwife is limited to low risk pregnancy.

 An inpatient stay is covered for at least 48 hours following a vaginal delivery, and for at least 96 hours following a caesarean delivery.
-There is no limit for the mother's length of inpatient stay, where the mother is attended by a provider who is a Physician, certified nurse midwife, physician's assistant, or advanced registered nurse practitioner.
+There is no limit for the mother's length of inpatient stay, where the mother is attended by a provider who is a physician, certified nurse midwife, physician's assistant, or advanced registered nurse practitioner.
 The attending provider will determine an appropriate discharge time, in consultation with the mother.
-Prior Authorization is required when a physician or other health care provider prescribes a stay over 48 hours for a vaginal delivery and 96 hours for a cesarean section.

-Follow up care after discharge including the type and location of follow-up care will be determined by the attending provider in consultation with the mother and will include but is not limited to services provided by Attending Physicians, home health agencies, and registered nurses as licensed in the state of Washington.
+Follow up care after discharge including the type and location of follow-up care will be determined by the attending provider in consultation with the mother and will include but are not limited to services provided by attending physicians, home health agencies, and registered nurses as licensed in the state of Washington.